Atomistica/atomistica/doc/standalone.md

 ## Integrators, thermostats and barostats

-The simulation carries out by default a NVE run with a Velocity-Verlet integrator.
+MDCORE carries out by default an NVE run with a Velocity-Verlet integrator.
 You can explicitly specify

     Verlet { };